JhonnyJason/generate-service-files-for-thingies-sources/ressources/README.md

-# generate-nginx-config-for-thingies - Small cli which generates the appropriate nginx configuration files which will then later reside in /etc/nginx/sites-enabled directory.
+# generate-service-files-for-thingies - Small cli which generates the appropriate service files for systemd.

 # Why?
 The toolset for the machine thingy requires such a tool.

 # What?
-generate-nginx-config-for-thingies - which generates the appropriate nginx configuration files which will then later reside in /etc/nginx/sites-enabled directory.
+generate-service-files-for-thingies - which generates the appropriate service and socket files for the service thingies on a machine.

-Made for the machine thingy toolset to have the appropriate nginx configuration files available.
+Made for the machine thingy toolset to have the appropriate service files available.

 # How?
 Requirements